Stele: History

 Steles have also been used to publish laws and decrees, to record a ruler's exploits and honors, to mark sacred territories or mortgaged properties, as territorial markers, as the boundary steles of Akhenaton at Amarna, or to commemorate military victories.
 They were widely used in the ancient Near East, Mesopotamia, Greece, Egypt, Somalia, Eritrea, Ethiopia, and, most likely independently, in China and elsewhere in the Far East, and, independently, by Mesoamerican civilisations, notably the Olmec and Maya.

-The large number of steles, including inscriptions, surviving from ancient Egypt and in Central America constitute one of the largest and most significant sources of information on those civilisations, in particular Maya stelae.
+The large number of stelae, including inscriptions, surviving from ancient Egypt and in Central America constitute one of the largest and most significant sources of information on those civilisations, in particular Maya stelae.
 The most famous example of an inscribed stela leading to increased understanding is the Rosetta Stone, which led to the breakthrough allowing Egyptian hieroglyphs to be read.
 An informative stele of Tiglath-Pileser III is preserved in the British Museum.
 Two steles built into the walls of a church are major documents relating to the Etruscan language.

 Standing stones (menhirs), set up without inscriptions from Libya in North Africa to Scotland, were monuments of pre-literate Megalithic cultures in the Late Stone Age.
 The Pictish stones of Scotland, often intricately carved, date from between the 6th and 9th centuries.

 An obelisk is a specialized kind of stele.
-The Insular high crosses of Ireland and Britain are specialized steles.
+The Insular high crosses of Ireland and Great Britain are specialized steles.
 Totem poles of North and South America that are made out of stone may also be considered a specialized type of stele.
 Gravestones, typically with inscribed name and often with inscribed epitaph, are among the most common types of stele seen in Western culture.

 Most recently, in the Memorial to the Murdered Jews of Europe in Berlin, the architect Peter Eisenman created a field of some 2,700 blank steles.
-The memorial is meant to be read not only as the field, but also as an erasure of data that refer to memory of the Holocaust.
+The memorial is meant to be read not only as the field but also as an erasure of data that refer to memory of the Holocaust.